gvwilson/thirdbit/src/fiction/makers-return/index.md

 *If there __is__ a later,* she added mentally.
 Why did things like this keep happening to her?

-She and Violet raced back through the corridor.
+She and Violet ran back through the corridor.
 Mouse zipping along behind them at top speed, tipping onto two wheels at corners.
 "Need help," it said when they reached the stairs.
-Sindy scooped up and took the steps two at a time.
+Sindy scooped it up and took the steps two at a time.

 "Wait!" she said as Violet rushed for the door.
-She tiptoed to the empty window beside it and peeked around the edge of the frame.
+She peeked around the frame of the empty window beside it.
 The shadows had grown longer,
 but other than that everything looked the same.
 She nodded at Violet.